sseidel16/ByzantineIson/README.md

 The goal is to minimize distortion.
 When a note changes, however, the result is often that a separate audio buffer is played, and this results in a slight sound glitch as the buffer switches.
 The application therefore changes frequency over a short period of time and blends the two sounds together, fading the first out while the second fades in, to provide a smooth transition between notes.
-THis transition time will be provided as a setting in the future (see future features)
+This transition time is provided as a new preference (see updates)

 Updates:
+* Preference features added
+  * Audio preferences
+    * Preference for base note slider (discrete vs continuous)
+    * Preference for frequency change time
+    * Preference for volume change time
+* Sound set loading activity removed because performance drastically improved
-* Frequency changes changes gradually and audio buffers blend for a smooth transition
+* Frequency changes gradually and audio buffers blend for a smooth transition
 * Volume changes gradually
 * Sound sets all work on the native layer with instant switching between notes
 * The delay moving from note to note has been fixed.
 Switching is now more or less instant
-* Preference features:
-  * Audio preferences
-    * Preference for base note slider (discrete vs continuous)
-    * Preference for frequency change time
-    * Preference for volume change time
-* Sound set loading performance drastically improved

 Known issues:
 * Player is not destroyed and created properly